-Availability This setting is available in the following conditions: with all HD codecs, and all multi-essence configurations. when an HD resolution is selected in the open configuration.
+Availability This setting is available in the following conditions: with all HD codecs, in all multi-essence configurations, with the 720p or 1080i resolution. when the 720p or 1080i resolution is selected in the open configuration.
 Description The SD Autosense setting allows Multicam to automatically detect and upscale an SD feed and record it in the HD codec selected in the open configuration.
 Values Yes / No (default) Limitations When the SD Autosense setting is enabled, the following features are not supported on the EVS server: Replace function (with internal loop in playlist) SHIFT + LOOP on the LSM Remote Panel Paint function Target Track function Internal offside line